CABO official logo CABO

 Strengths

-• Strong position in less competitive markets, often rural and suburban.
+• Strong market position in many of its smaller, less competitive service areas.

 • History of successful acquisitions and integration.